h5bp/Effeckt.css/readme.md

 You'll have to:

 1. Fork the project and pull down your copy
-1. Run `npm install`
+2. Run `npm install`
-1. Make sure you have the Grunt command-line interface with `npm install -g grunt-cli` or alternatively `sudo npm install -g grunt-cli` if you encounter permissions issues
+3. Make sure you have the Grunt command-line interface with `npm install -g grunt-cli` or alternatively `sudo npm install -g grunt-cli` if you encounter permissions issues
-1. Run `grunt dev` to start watching for file saves & run a local web server at port 8000 ([localhost:8000](http://localhost:8000/)).
+4. Run `grunt dev` to start watching for file changes & run a local web server on [localhost:9001](localhost:9001).
+5. To Compile simply run ``grunt`` **NOTE:** Make sure you're always editing the Sass files and not the actual CSS files if you're making any style adjustments.

 ### Examples To Add